LeedsJohn/Rubiks-Cube/README.txt

 Below is a brief overview of my CS-167 final project: John Cuber X-Treme.
 The title is an inside joke that I have shared with my brother for several years.
-I used to always tell him that I was going to make a Rubik's Cube game and call it John Cuber X-Treme (just because it's such a ridiculous name).
-I finally have the ability to bring that joke to life!
+I used to always tell him that I was going to make a Rubik's Cube game and call it John Cuber X-Treme.
+After taking this computer science class, I finally have the ability to bring my vision to life!

 While I enjoy solving this Rubik's Cube, I believe it also serves as proof that the Rubik's Cube can be made more accessible.
 When I was younger,